IsaacSchemm/Crowmask/README.md

 Crowmask can also use atproto to act as a Bluesky bot, if so configured.
 Bluesky notifications are also checked every six hours and summarized in a private `Note` sent to the admin actors.
+(Crowmask does not integrate into the atproto network directly as a PDS, because doing so properly would require implementing WebSockets, and Crowmask is designed to operate over HTTP and timed functions only.)

 ## Browsing